huawei-noah/Federated-Learning/FairFL/README.md

 # Proportional Fairness in Federated Learning

-This repo is for comparing different federated learning algorithms using standard benchmarking datasets.
+This repo is for comparing different federated learning algorithms using standard benchmarking datasets, as done in our paper [Proportional Fairness in Federated Learning](https://openreview.net/forum?id=ryUHgEdWCQ).
 It contains methods for obtaining the datasets for each client, preprocessing, training and evaluating.
 Currently, we support the following FL algorithms:

 * Proportional Fairness in Federated Learning ([PropFair](https://openreview.net/forum?id=ryUHgEdWCQ))
 * Federated Averaging ([FedAvg](http://proceedings.mlr.press/v54/mcmahan17a/mcmahan17a.pdf))